-The project plans to provide school fees for two school terms, sanitary ware for eight months, full school uniforms, and mentor sessions to 20 out-of-school girls so that they can re-enter school and stay there.
-By bringing them back to school the project will bridge the gender gap in education, foster development and girl empowerment, and provide an opportunity to better their futures.
+The project plans to provide school fees for two school terms, sanitary ware for eight months, full school uniforms, and mentor sessions to 20 out-of-school girls, with specific emphasis on young mothers or women who fell pregnant as girls, so that they can re-enter school and stay there.
+By bringing them back to school the project will bridge the gender gap in education, foster development and women's empowerment, and provide an opportunity to better their futures.

 The latest statistics: the National Assessment on Out of School Children in Zimbabwe 2015 indicates that 1,234,641 children between 3 and 16 were out of school in 2012.
 It is saddening to note that financial constraints linked to household poverty are a major cause of school dropouts; poor families cannot afford all the direct & indirect costs of education.
 Of the 134,055 out of school children in Harare 70,499 are girls.